nktice/AMD-AI/SallyAIRiddle.md

 # AI test riddle Sally - and 'Simple Sally'
+2023-12-13- the Mixtral models (GGUF) have been loaded with llama.cpp configured following the guide here : https://github.com/nktice/AMD-AI/blob/main/Mixtral.md

 # Question 1:
 I saw this question on a post on reddit and thought it was worth trying...